Clarecraft

+Discworld figurines

 Clarecraft figurines are made from a variety of different materials, including pewter and ceramic, and vary widely in size.
 They range from statues of characters to replicas of objects from the novels to locations appearing in the novels, and some function as book ends, stamps, or containers as well as figurines.
 The designers at Clarecraft consulted with Terry Pratchett to ensure their figurines accurately reflect the novels.

 Clarecraft figurines were available in stores throughout England as well as online through Collectors Gifts.
 Its figurines have become quite collectable, with discontinued items often selling for many times their original price on auction sites.
 Since their pieces were handmade in Britain rather than mass-produced like many figurines, each statue is different.
 The most expensive sale on record is that of an extremely rare piece sold on eBay in early 2005 to benefit the tsunami relief effort, which sold for £1600.

+Discworld Collector's Guild

 Clarecraft also ran a large fan club called The Discworld Collectors' Guild, which hosted a large convention every other year which drew about 1000 people, including Terry Pratchett himself.